Cart

 Keith Coventry, 'Deontological Pictures' (2012).
 Installation view, Peer, London

-In 2002, Peer secured local authority premises in the form of a shop unit in Arden Estate on Hoxton Street, located next to the post office and opposite Hackney Community College, where it remains to this day.
 In 2015, Swenson led the organisation through an ambitious capital redevelopment project that was completed by Trevor Horne Architects.
 The project transformed Peer’s shopfront to include a 10-metre-wide glass façade to bring its work onto the street and implemented Khadija’s Garden, a public green space named in memory of artist and previous Peer employee, Khadija Mohammadou Saye, also known as Ya-Haddy Sisi Saye, who was tragically killed in the Grenfell Tower fire in 2017.

 Visit our archive for more information on our past projects.